 Jacqueline Bouvier Kennedy Onassis (deceased), former first lady (John F. Kennedy)

 Kathrine Graham – Pulitzer prize-winning author and Former owner & editor of the Washington Post

 Gabriel Garcia Marquez, Nobel Prize winner for Literature

 Will Wright – Video game pioneer, creator of the Sims

 Prince William and Prince Harry, British Royal family

-How does a Montessori education benefit your child?
+How does a AMI Montessori education benefit your child?